dbaltor/eks-iac/README.md

 ## Deploying Superset

-In order to explore some of the advanced features provided by the products used in this repo, I've choosed a complex product to deploy: [Apache Superset](https://superset.apache.org/).
+In order to explore some of the advanced features provided by the products used in this repo, I've choosed to deploy a complex product: [Apache Superset](https://superset.apache.org/).

 ![](./pictures/superset-deployment.png)

 All configuration properties are stored [here](https://github.com/dbaltor/argocd-test/blob/master/environments/prod/superset/values.yaml).
 To access Superset after it has been deployed, add the line below to the `/etc/hosts` file of your machine:

 ```
-<IP_ADDRESS>   superset.dbaltor.online
+<IP_ADDRESS>   superset.<dns_domain>
 ```
 where <IP_ADDRESS> is one of the IP addresses returned by the following command: